 Some medications can cause diarrhea.

 For example, while antibiotics are destroying bad bacteria, they’re also destroying good bacteria.
 This creates an imbalance that can cause diarrhea.

 - certain drugs used to treat cancer

-Some of the infections you get from parasites and bacteria don’t go away on their own and require treatment.
-Following an infection, you might have trouble digesting milk or soy products.
+Some parasitic and bacterial infections don’t go away on their own and require treatment.
+Following an infection, you might have trouble digesting milk or soy products, leading to diarrhea.